-What is a Waiting Period for Dental Plans?
+What is a Waiting Period for Dental Insurance?

-The term “Waiting Period” means the time that must pass before your benefits begin under a dental plan.
-Waiting periods will differ between carriers and plans, where some offer a “no waiting period”, while others may require as much as a 12-month waiting period.
+When purchasing dental insurance, it is important to understand the various terms related to the plan.
+One of the most asked about terms is “Waiting Period” which means the period of time that must pass once you are enrolled before you can use certain benefits in your dental plan.
+Waiting Periods will differ between carriers and plans, where some offer a "no waiting period," while others may require as much as a 12-month waiting period for certain benefits.

 Waiting Periods for Specific Dental Procedures

-Dental Procedures are often classified into 3 classes: Preventative, Basic and Major:
+Dental Procedures are often classified into three classes: Preventative, Basic, and Major:

 - Basic procedures are minor services including fillings and extractions.